wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = {{ version }} =
+* New: Ignore Cloudflare Rocket Script Loader for AdSense generated code

+= 1.2.6 =
 * Fix: WP auto P tags breaks inline javascript
 * New: Support for Custom Banner Sizes and AdSense Label in WP QUADS PRO
 * New: Banner for click fraud monitor plugin in admin settings